• Moat Low

 The sight of wild poppies growing amid ripening corn is becoming a common sight again in countryside fields, which I'm very glad to see.
 I'm sure it's more inconvenient for the farmers but it's so good for the insects, and the sight of those bright scarlet blooms instantly makes you feel summery!
 This lovely countryside scene was captured just outside the Peak District town of Bakewell.

-Bring some Peak District beauty to your fridge door and shout out about your love for this beautiful part of the country!
+• Bring some Peak District beauty to your fridge door and shout out about your love for this beautiful part of the country!
 Perfect for sticking important notes, shopping lists, reminders or children's art projects to any magnetic surface, or just for decoration and inspiration.
 My Peak District Fridge Magnets are beautifully designed tinplate magnets with a light gloss finish, and at 90mm x 65mm they're large enough to show off every detail of the full colour photograph.
-This magnet features my 'Peak-a-Boo' image of a cheeky Peak District sheep, captured on Higger Tor.
+This magnet features my image entitled 'Into The Wild Wood', a photograph of the ancient oak woodland of Padley Gorge on a misty summer morning.

 I was so happy to see this great procession of vintage David Brown tractors chugging along the Peak District country lanes one summer evening - and even happier to see them drive into the lovely village of Hartington and park up in a very convenient row, while the owners nipped into the local pub!
 I couldn't resist capturing the scene, and I love the wonderfully warm evening light that shows off their gleaming paintwork!